Can Nutrients Help ADHD Symptoms?

 Therefore, it makes sense to balance zinc and copper levels using nutrient therapy, as this is able to achieve similar results as stimulant medication minus the side effects that often come with them, such as appetite suppression, delayed growth, tics, insomnia and anxiety.

-Similarly, Dr Walsh discovered over 50% of patients were deficient in folic acid, B12, zinc and choline and developed better focus and behavior after supplementing with these nutrients.
+Similarly, Dr Walsh discovered over 50% of patients were deficient in folic acid, B12, zinc and choline and developed better focus and behaviour after supplementing with these nutrients.

 In Walsh’s experience 80% of his ADHD and BD patients were able to eventually cease their stimulant medication without symptoms returning.
 The remaining 20% felt that without the medication some benefits were lost, but were able to reduce dosages.